tczhao/argo/sdks/python/client/docs/EventSourceServiceApi.md

     pod_log_options_since_time_seconds = "podLogOptions.sinceTime.seconds_example" # str | Represents seconds of UTC time since Unix epoch 1970-01-01T00:00:00Z.
 Must be from 0001-01-01T00:00:00Z to 9999-12-31T23:59:59Z inclusive. (optional)
     pod_log_options_since_time_nanos = 1 # int | Non-negative fractions of a second at nanosecond resolution.
 Negative second values with fractions must still have non-negative nanos values that count forward in time.
 Must be from 0 to 999,999,999 inclusive.
 This field may be limited in precision depending on context. (optional) pod_log_options_timestamps = True # bool | If true, add an RFC3339 or RFC3339Nano timestamp at the beginning of every line of log output.
 Defaults to false. +optional. (optional) pod_log_options_tail_lines = "podLogOptions.tailLines_example" # str | If set, the number of lines from the end of the logs to show.
-If not specified, logs are shown from the creation of the container or sinceSeconds or sinceTime +optional. (optional) pod_log_options_limit_bytes = "podLogOptions.limitBytes_example" # str | If set, the number of bytes to read from the server before terminating the log output.
+If not specified, logs are shown from the creation of the container or sinceSeconds or sinceTime.
+Note that when \"TailLines\" is specified, \"Stream\" can only be set to nil or \"All\". +optional. (optional) pod_log_options_limit_bytes = "podLogOptions.limitBytes_example" # str | If set, the number of bytes to read from the server before terminating the log output.
 This may not display a complete final line of logging, and may return slightly more or slightly less than the specified limit. +optional. (optional) pod_log_options_insecure_skip_tls_verify_backend = True # bool | insecureSkipTLSVerifyBackend indicates that the apiserver should not confirm the validity of the serving certificate of the backend it is connecting to.
 This will make the HTTPS connection between the apiserver and the backend insecure.
 This means the apiserver cannot verify the log data it is receiving came from the real kubelet.
-If the kubelet is configured to verify the apiserver's TLS credentials, it does not mean the connection to the real kubelet is vulnerable to a man in the middle attack (e.g. an attacker could not intercept the actual log data coming from the real kubelet). +optional. (optional)
+If the kubelet is configured to verify the apiserver's TLS credentials, it does not mean the connection to the real kubelet is vulnerable to a man in the middle attack (e.g. an attacker could not intercept the actual log data coming from the real kubelet). +optional. (optional) pod_log_options_stream = "podLogOptions.stream_example" # str | Specify which container log stream to return to the client.
+Acceptable values are \"All\", \"Stdout\" and \"Stderr\".
+If not specified, \"All\" is used, and both stdout and stderr are returned interleaved.
+Note that when \"TailLines\" is specified, \"Stream\" can only be set to nil or \"All\". +featureGate=PodLogsQuerySplitStreams +optional. (optional)

     # example passing only required values which don't have defaults set
     try: